 Are my responses confidential?

-Yes.
-The survey includes a number of processes to ensure that responses are confidential.
-No one at the service you were seen at will know if you took part.
-Name and address information is never linked with survey responses.
 All findings are reported by CQC at an aggregate level, either trust level, or England as a whole.
 To further help anonymity, answers are suppressed or redacted where fewer than 30 people responded (for the Children and Young People Survey, this is where fewer than 20 people responded).
 Approved Contractors are only permitted to share an abridged version of the data set with trusts.
 Data must be anonymised to ensure that indirect identification by particular characteristics is not possible.
 This is achieved by:

 - Deleting variables for ethnicity, sexual orientation and religion.

 - Deleting the variable for age and recoding this into age groups (e.g. 16-35, 36-50, 51- 65 and 66+).

 - Any other additional information specific to a survey that can potentially be used to identify individual patients must be removed.
 For example, department type, CCG, and NHS site code.

 Where a trust has carried out a survey themselves in-house (not used an approved contractor) only staff who have signed a data protection declaration are permitted access to the data.
 This means that staff have stated that they understand, and will comply with, the principles of the General Data Protection Regulation (GDPR).
 This document is also signed by the trust Caldicott Guardian.
 A Caldicott Guardian is usually a senior person within a trust who is responsible for protecting the confidentiality of people’s health and care information and making sure it is used properly.
 When sharing survey results with staff, they must adhere to the same principles as described above.